Buzzeitor30/DETESTS-DIS/README.md

 # DETESTS-DIS
-The following repository contains the source code of my participation of the [DETEST-DIS](https://detests-dis.github.io/) shared task organized at IberLEF 2024.
-It is part of my final master thesis based on the detection and identification of racial and sexist stereotypes with a learning with disagreements (LeWiDi) approach.
-The thesis can be found on the following [link](https://riunet.upv.es/handle/10251/209997).
+This repository contains the source code for my participation in the [DETEST-DIS](https://detests-dis.github.io/) shared task organized at IberLEF 2024.
+It forms part of my final master's thesis, which focuses on detecting and identifying racial and sexist stereotypes using a learning with disagreements (LeWiDi) approach.
+You can access the thesis at this [link](https://riunet.upv.es/handle/10251/209997).

-The DETEST-DIS shared task is centered around the identification and detection of racial stereotypes through the LeWiDi approach.
-More specifically, it is centered around the presence of racial stereotypes which can be found on online comments on news.
+The DETEST-DIS shared task focuses on the identification and detection of racial stereotypes using the LeWiDi approach.
+Specifically, it targets racial stereotypes found in online news comments.

-In order to do so, it proposes the following two tasks:
+To achieve this, the shared task proposes two main objectives:
-1. **Detection of stereotype**
+1. **Detection of stereotypes**.
-2. **Implicitness of the stereotype**.
-A novel hierarchy classification task focused on detecting whether a comment with a stereotype is implicit or not.
+2. **Implicitness of the stereotype**: A novel hierarchical classification task designed to determine whether a comment containing a stereotype is implicit or explicit.

+## Models
-Since both tasks are text classification ones, we will be using a [RoBERTa spanish model](https://huggingface.co/PlanTL-GOB-ES/roberta-base-bne).
-However, we will play around with the classification head and training procedure, resulting on three models:
+Both tasks involve text classification, and we use the [RoBERTa Spanish model](https://huggingface.co/PlanTL-GOB-ES/roberta-base-bne).
+However, we experiment with different classification heads and training procedures, resulting in three models:

-1. **Hard label approach**, in which we append a simple classification head with only 1 neuron on the output layer, training by minimizing binary cross entropy loss.
-This approach provides a baseline to compare the classic methodology the LeWiDi one.
+1. **Hard label approach**: This involves appending a simple classification head with a single neuron in the output layer, trained by minimizing binary cross-entropy loss.
+This approach serves as a baseline for comparing traditional methodology with the LeWiDi approach.

-2. **Soft label approach**.
-Following the soft loss approach found on LeWiDi literature, we will train our model using the silver labels (normalized by softmax).
-In order to accomplish that, we use a classification head with two output neurons and by minimizing cross entropy loss.
+2. **Soft label approach**: Following the soft loss approach described in LeWiDi literature, the model is trained using silver labels normalized with softmax.
+This method employs a classification head with two output neurons and minimizes cross-entropy loss.

-3. **Perspectivist approach**.
-Since the organizers also provided the non-aggregated labels of the 3 annotators, we have decided to employ a perspectivist approach based on a multi-task architecture.
-Therefore, we will have 3 different classification heads, one for each annotator, and we will calculate the total loss as the sum of individual losses.
-In order to calculate the aggregated labels which will be used to compute metrics, we have aggregated them as the organizers did - i.e, majority voting and softmax normalization.
+3. **Perspectivist approach**: Since the organizers also provided non-aggregated labels from three annotators, this approach uses a multi-task architecture with separate classification heads for each annotator.
+The total loss is calculated as the sum of individual losses.
+For evaluation, aggregated labels are derived using majority voting and softmax normalization, mirroring the organizers' method.

-The following picture sums up the three approahes:
+The following diagram summarizes the three approaches:
 ![DETEST-DIS](images/DETESTS-dis.png)

 ## Project structure
 ```
 DETEST-Dis/